 Student Outreach, Advancement, and Recruitment Committee (SOAR)

 The mission of the Student Outreach, Advancement, and Recruitment Committee focuses on identifying the needs of accounting students and connecting those needs to association efforts and activities.
 This committee will also work to promote the CPA profession to students of all ages to increase awareness for future generations.

 The mission of the Symposium Conference Committee is to develop program content for the 50 sessions which make up the association’s flagship event—the Annual Symposium; a three-day event averaging 900 participants, 25 sponsors, and sessions presented by nationally recognized speakers and industry professionals.

 The Taxation Committee’s mission is to further the development of fair and reasonable systems of taxation at the federal, state, and local levels.
 It attempts to increase members’ awareness of the responsibilities and opportunities for service in the various areas of taxation, while enhancing the public’s understanding of the CPA’s special competence in the field of taxation.
 Additionally, it plans and conducts an annual meeting with the IRS and the NC Department of Revenue, and interacts with law makers and other organizations such as the NC Secretary of State and AICPA to provide input on taxation and related matters.

-The Young CPA Cabinet’s mission is to provide young CPAs with networking, community outreach, leadership development, and diverse opportunities.
+The Young Professionals Cabinet’s description and goal is to provide young professionals with networking, community outreach, leadership development, and diverse opportunities.
 It also seeks ways to enhance the value of association membership for young members, increase membership and connections within the association, and inform the leadership of topics relevant to young members.

 Interested in an NCACPA committee?